prograhamer/prograhamer.github.io/content/2024-11-14-convoluted-boot.md

 Running `file` on the file gives no hint of its content, just returning `data`.
 Running `strings` on the file gives quite a lot of useful information, however.

-Notably, it contains a string giving a hint at how to run the challenge software in QEMU, as well some strings that look like they might be commands to a bootloader of some sort.
+Notably, it contains a string giving a hint at how to run the challenge software in QEMU, as well as some strings that look like they might be commands to a bootloader of some sort.

 ## The Boot ROM